 For more information about applying online, you can read the SmartyGrants – Help Guide for Applicants.
 If you are having difficulties with your SmartyGrants user account or accessing your application, you can contact SmartyGrants directly:

 - SmartyGrants support desk hours are 9am to 5pm, Monday to Friday.

 All applicants successful in receiving funding will be required to:

 - enter into a funding agreement (PDF, 208KB) and its terms and conditions (PDF, 269KB) and comply with the requirements and conditions of the agreement

-- acknowledge the Queensland Government funding on all promotional material associated with the funded event or project
+- acknowledge the Queensland Government funding with a Queensland Government crest on all promotional material associated with the funded event or project

 - submit an online Progress Report (if required) and Acquittal Report by the specified due date

-- immediately inform the Department of Local Government, Racing and Multicultural Affairs via email to MAfunding@dlgrma.qld.gov.au of any proposed changes to the funded event or project, e.g. change in activities, dates, and locations.
+- immediately inform the Department of Children, Youth Justice and Multicultural Affairs via email to MAfunding@dlgrma.qld.gov.au of any proposed changes to the funded event or project, e.g. change in activities, dates, and locations.